trejder/php-batch-mailer/README.md

 Each recipient must be put into separate line and each line must contain exactly three fields, separated with `;`.
-First value is either `T` or `N` and points to a subfolder in a folder, from where you run `mailer.php`.
+First value is either `T` or `N` and points to a subfolder (in a folder, from which `mailer.php` was executed), where files are kept.
 Second field names file from that folder and last field must be a valid e-mail address of the recipient.

+You can, of course, create this file in Excel or any other program, that supports CSV files.
+Only remember to keep each recipient in separate line and that each line must contain three fields.

 In current version `CSVMailer` is set to send digitally signed PDFs, so it will seek for `filename` and `filename.XAdES` files.
 For example `09102_T.pdf` and `09102_T.pdf.XAdES`